iCardDirect/IPG-Mobile-SDK-iOS/README.md

   The iCard Mobile Checkout iOS SDK will provide:
   * Secured communication channel with the Merchant
   * Storing of merchant private data (shopping cart, amount, payment methods, transaction details etc.)
-  * Financial transactions to VISA, MasterCard вЂ“ transparent for the Merchant
+  * Financial transactions to VISA, MasterCard transparent for the Merchant
   * Operations for the front-end: Purchase transaction
   * Operations for the back-end: Refund, Void, Payment
   * 3D processing